Elynor♡

 Meaning: Meaning “from the meadow,” modern and refreshing.

-Meaning: Form of Alona: Strong as an oak (Hebrew).
+Meaning: Form of Ednah: Rejuvenation (Hebrew).

 Meaning: No meaning available